vikasiyer/carnd-term1-p2/writeup_template.md

 signs data set:

 * The size of training set is 34799
+* The size of validation set is 4410
 * The size of test set is 12630
-* The shape of a traffic sign image is 32x32
+* The shape of a traffic sign image is 32x32X3
 * The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.